By Annabel Monaghan

 We seem to have bought into the idea that if we fall into bed at night completely exhausted and smelling like baked goods and mud, our kids will be okay.

 Remember when that new, zealous guy started work at your office?
 The one who thought it would be more productive to come in a few minutes earlier and stay a few minutes later?
 Next thing you knew, your nine-to-five job was eight-to-six, for the same pay.
 I wonder if this is what’s happened to motherhood.
 Maybe it was just one mom who had an extra cup of coffee and decided to take it up a notch, and here we all are, a generation later — tired, busy, and tired of being busy.
+Check out this site for wellness tips.

 It probably started with the first woman who decided it might be fun to bring a treat to the classroom to celebrate her child’s birthday.
 It was a nice thought, harmless even, but then it forced the twenty other moms to bake birthday treats for the duration of elementary school.
 Obviously, your kid can’t be the only one who isn’t celebrated.